dababiyoda/CHARIO/docs/ARCHITECTURE.md

 # System Architecture

-This document provides an overview of the CHARIO service including request flows, database layout and example API payloads.
+This document provides an overview of the OBVIO service including request flows, database layout and example API payloads.

 ## Sequence diagram